 Chicago, IL, Cooking Programs

 Educational institutions in the Chicago area offer cooking classes and lessons through degree and diploma programs.
-This article examines three schools no more than a 35-minute drive from downtown Chicago.
+This article examines three schools no more than 25 miles from downtown Chicago.
 The article also includes a table of information that individuals can use to evaluate the schools and compare important features.
 A listing of other area schools with culinary programs is included, too.

 - Robert Morris University offers bachelor's and associate's degree programs in the culinary arts.
 This school is in the heart of downtown Chicago.